khomin/meta-tag-parser-qml/ReadMe.md

 # meta-tag-parser-qml
-Meta-tag html parser built on qml
+Parser meta-tags html built on qml

 It is an example, how to make a preview from an url, grabbing the information such as title and image